-(2) $$u(\boldsymbol{c}t) = \sum{k=0}^K \lambda_k u_k(\boldsymbol{c}{t,k}),$$ where the internal flow utility functions, $u_k(c{t,k})$, have standard properties, the weight on self is normalized to $\lambda_0 = 1$, and $\lambda_k \in \mathbb{R}$ is the weight of person k's internal flow utility in the individual's (overall) flow utility.
+For modeling interpersonal preferences, in equation (1) we made the traditional assumption (as in Edgeworth, 1881) that the individual's utility is a weighted sum of the "internal" utilities of each person, and because we are also modeling intertemporal preferences, we applied this model to flow utilities.
 This formulation implies that λ_k is also the weight of person k's lifetime utility in the individual's lifetime utility, and similarly for forward-looking utility (because it assumes that the same discount function is applied to the internal flow utilities of oneself and other people).
 Many authors have argued that for welfare analysis-for example, for use as inputs into a social welfare function-at least some components of other-regarding preferences should be ignored (e.g., racism); see, e.g., Adler (2013) for a recent review.
 Indeed, the relevant component of preferences for welfare economics is often considered to be exclusively the self-regarding component (e.g., Hausman, 2012, ch.
 8).